-Why are Senators who have lost their seats because they had dual citizenship permitted to stand for election again?
+Why are senators who have lost their seats because they had dual citizenship permitted to stand for election again?

 DPS Auspic